SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

     ```typescript
     if (isFeatureLevel(this.config, '1.1')) {
-      // code that is meant to be executed for feature level 1.1
+      // code that is meant to be executed for feature level 1.1 and above
     }
     ```